farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

 ####8.
 Accessing ipython Notebook Server from a Client Brower (Based on instructions outlined [here](http://jupyter-notebook.readthedocs.org/en/latest/public_server.html)):

  a.
-If you would have a password to access your notebooks, follow these steps:
+If you would like to have a password to access your notebooks, follow these steps:

 		python
 		In [1]: from notebook.auth import passwd